DOKU MCP Server

 n8n

-1. Server Transport: Server Sent Events (Deprecated)
+1. Server Transport: HTTP Streamable

 2. Client ID: Your DOKU Client ID (BRN-xxxxx)